gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Test cases

+- Assemble a binary for a component with no source.
-- Attempt to assemble a binary for a component with no source
+- Assemble a binary for a component with multiple source sets.
+- Assemble a binary from a functional source set.
+- Assemble a binary from a cpp source set.
+- Attempt to build a binary from a Java source set or a resource set.

 ### Open issues